 Training beyond what is offered in online tutorials is available.
-Register to participate in a webinar through Kansas e-Filing Training at: https://attendee.gotowebinar.com/rt/244549349124254721
+Register to participate in a webinar through Kansas e-Filing Training.
+More information is available at: www.kscourts.org/Ecourt/Kansas-Courts-eFiling/Training

 § 2.14 Support

 An attorney with an existing e-Filing account who needs support may contact the helpdesk by calling 1-844-892-3721 (toll free), or by emailing kansassupport@tybera.com.
 Telephone and email support are available 8 a.m. to 6 p.m.
 CST, Monday through Friday, excluding federal holidays.